CorinYeatsCGPS/sanitise-fasta/README.md

 - `-store`: Specifies the store file path.
 If not provided, uses a default location.
 - `-trim`: (Encode mode only) Specifies the number of characters to keep from the SHA1 checksum (max 40).
 Default is 40.
+- `-csv`: (Decode mode only) Ensures original identifiers are quoted when written out to ensure CSV/TSV files don't break.

 ## Example Usage